 Please call or text or ring the bell when you arrive and I'll come out and get you!

-Ultimately, P-DTR® feels like sign language that your brain understands, while you don’t.
-What you will understand though, is that a movement will instantaneously change from painful or difficult to easier after a quick correction.
+P-DTR® feels like sign language that your brain understands and learns from.
+A problematic movement instantaneously becomes easier after a quick correction.

-We will use gentle muscle tests to determine if there is proper function in muscles, ligaments, tendons, joints, etc. Via a system of neurological communication, we determine which receptors are responsible for which pains.
-We then “show” them to the brain, and the brain will respond to a “reboot” of sorts and fix the problem, restoring normal functionality to the structure in question.
+We use gentle muscle tests to determine if there is proper function in muscles, ligaments, tendons, joints, etc. Via a system of neurological communication, we determine which receptors are responsible for which pains.
+We then “show” them to the brain, stimulate a deep tendon reflex, the brain responds to the “reboot”, and then it fixes the problem, restoring normal functionality to the structure in question.